lttng/lttng-docs/contents/nuts-and-bolts/intro.md

 extremely challenging.

 Tracing is often compared to _logging_.
-However, tracers and loggers are two different tools, serving two different purposes.
+However, tracers and loggers are two different types of tools, serving two different purposes.
 Tracers are designed to record much lower-level events that occur much more frequently than log messages, often in the thousands per second range, with very little execution overhead.
 Logging is more appropriate for